philliphooper/resell-assistant/ISSUE_15_PROGRESS_UPDATE.md

    - Replace `YOUR_SANDBOX_CLIENT_SECRET_HERE` with real sandbox Client Secret
    - Test endpoint to verify `configurationStatus`: "Ready for API Integration"

+## 🕒 Progress Update (May 31, 2025)

+- eBay Developer account registration completed.
+- Awaiting eBay approval for developer account and API access (approval may take 1+ business days).
+- Will proceed with credential setup and API testing as soon as approval is received.

 ## 🚀 **Ready for Issue #11**

 Once Issue #15 is complete (real API credentials configured):